simoncampos1022/DL-OCR-YOLOandCRNN/README.md

 This project was assigned by the AIO course from [AI VIET NAM](https://www.facebook.com/aivietnam.edu.vn) and completed by me as a participant of the course.

 If you find this project useful, consider ⭐️ starring the repository or contributing to further improvements!

-## 📬 Contact
-For any questions or collaboration opportunities, feel free to reach out:

-📧 Email: tainguyenphu2502@gmail.com